Tag: pork

 Chinese, main course, pork

-Serve with steamed rice and your favorite vegetable.
+Serve with steamed rice and top with crispy chow mein noodles.

 Brining Time1 day